Empower Your Practice

 Audit trail and compliance

-Regulatory bodies such as the CQC expect detailed records of who accessed patient information and when.
+Regulatory bodies expect detailed records of who accessed patient information and when.
 A comprehensive audit trail logs every action taken within the system, providing transparency and accountability.
-This feature is critical for demonstrating compliance during inspections and ensuring your practice meets the required standards.
+This feature is critical for demonstrating HIPAA compliance during audits and ensuring your practice meets the required standards.

 FeatureBenefit for Practice